lcroy/Virtual-Assistant-Max/MaxClient/README.md

 **Please check the configure.py file for the list of the trigger words**.
 The trigger words are only used for activating the service.
 BERT and LSTM models are used for interpreting the user's utterance.
-More details will be found on Max Model.
+More details can be found on Max Model.